Dykes History, Family Crest & Coats of Arms

 - Andrew Dykes, who settled in America in 1684

-Dykes Settlers in the United States in the 19th Century
+Dykes Settlers in United States in the 19th Century

-- George Dykes, who came to America in 1833
+- George Dykes, who settled in America in 1833

 - Francis Dykes, who settled in New York in 1840